joel-epstein/rc-gitops-examples4/README.md

 ```bash
 greymatter init service --type=http --dir=greymatter/myproject --port 8080 --package=myproject myrestapi
 ```

-Once that is generated add the service to the top file EXPORTS.cue.
+Note that the package flag must match the project name you used during the project creation.

 After doing so, make a commit to your remote repository that you pointed the deployed sync service to and push!
 After a few moments your service should show up in the greymatter.io intelligence dashboard and go green once the sidecar can reach the upstream service.